-In August and September 2006, two plaintiffs represented by the same law firm filed substantially identical lawsuits in the federal district court for the northern district of Illinois, each of which purports to be a class action, and each of which alleges that we improperly accessed consumer credit information.
-We have reached agreements to settle these cases, which agreements have been confirmed by the court.
-No member of either class objected to the settlements and we have met the obligation of each agreement effectively ending each case.
+In August and September 2006, two plaintiffs represented by the same law firm filed substantially identical lawsuits in the federal district court for the northern district of Illinois, each of which purports to be a class action, and each of which alleged that we improperly accessed consumer credit information.
+We have settled both of these cases.